German Parliament Police

-Polizei beim Deutschen Bundestag (Police at the German Bundestag), also known as Parlamentspolizei or Bundestagspolizei, is a separate police force for the premises of the Bundestag (the German parliament's lower house) in Berlin.
+The German Parliament Police (Polizei beim Deutschen Bundestag), also known as Parlamentspolizei or Bundestagspolizei, is a separate security police force for the premises of the Bundestag in Berlin.
 The police force acts on behalf of the President of the Bundestag in their capacity as a law enforcement power for these premises.

 History

-In April 1950 the Hausinspektion der Verwaltung des Deutschen Bundestags (House Inspectorate of the Administration of the German Parliament) was established to ensure the rule of law on the premises of the Bundestag in Bonn.
+In April 1950 the House Inspectorate of the Administration of the German Parliament (Hausinspektion der Verwaltung des Deutschen Bundestags) was established to ensure the rule of law on the premises of the Bundestag in Bonn.
 Ranks differed considerably from that of other German police forces of the time.
 In 1994 it was renamed to its current name and ranks became similar to other police forces.

 Legal basis

 According to Article 40, 2 of the German constitution only the President of the Bundestag may exercise police powers within the Bundestag's premises.
 Therefore a special police service independent from the executive power was necessary.
-The Bundespolizeibeamtengesetz (Federal Police Officer Act) is applicable for all law enforcement officers of the Parliament Police.
+The Bundespolizeibeamtengesetz (lit.
+'Federal Police Officer Act') is applicable for all law enforcement officers of the Parliament Police.